ahmadjamalkta/inet-showcases/routing/manet/doc/index.rst

 protocols include AODV, DSR, ABR, etc.

-``Proactive`` or table-driven routing protocols continuously maintain routing information, so the routes in the network are always up to date.
+``Proactive`` or table-driven routing protocols continuously maintain routing information so the routes in the network are always up to date.
-This typically involves periodic routing maintenance messages exchanged throughout the network.
-These types of protocols use more maintenance transmissions than reactive protocols in order to make sure the routing information is always up-to-date (they update it even when there is no change in the network topology).
+This update typically involves periodic routing maintenance messages exchanged throughout the network.
+These types of protocols use more maintenance transmissions than reactive protocols to make sure the routing information is always up-to-date (they update it even when there is no change in the network topology).
 Examples of reactive MANET routing protocols include DSDV, OLSR, Babel, etc.